 Riddick — arrived 8/7/19, adopted 1/13/20

 This grumpy old man just couldn’t stay away from us.
-After being successfully adopted, this 10-year-old cat was returned to our shelter due to his family moving somewhere he could not go.
+After being successfully adopted, this 10-year-old cat was returned to our shelter because his family was moving and could not take him with them.
 Riddick was easily stressed and would let everyone know how displeased he was by meowing loudly for all to hear.
-In addition to being stressed, Riddick also had terrible teeth and was required to be on a special diet to keep him healthy for many more years.
-Despite his grumpiness and teeth issues, he was always ready to cuddle in a visiting room once he was calm, and he loved playing with wand toys.
+Riddick also had terrible teeth and was required to be on a special diet to keep him healthy for many more years.
+Despite his grumpiness and tooth issues, he was always ready to cuddle in a visiting room, and he loved playing with wand toys.
 The VBSPCA staff saw beyond his issues and was dedicated to helping him.
-Money was raised for his dental surgery, our clinic staff was able to provide help, and our cattery staff gave him plenty of socialization.
+Money was raised so that our clinic team could perform his dental surgery, and our cattery staff gave him plenty of socialization.
 Riddick waited patiently for months until his perfect family came along and chose to welcome him into their home.